-- Captain Obvious: Partially subverted in The Butterfly Kid, where Chester points to Michael Kurland as an example of Whitehead's statement that "It requires an unusual mind to undertake the analysis of the obvious."
+- Captain Obvious: Played with in The Butterfly Kid, where Chester points to Michael Kurland as an example of Whitehead's statement that "It requires an unusual mind to undertake the analysis of the obvious."
 So he keeps pointing to the obvious everyone has overlooked.

 - Devil in Plain Sight: In The Unicorn Girl, the people with the Weirdness Censor regarding nudity are easy prey for immodest criminals.

 - Fantastic Drug: The Butterfly Kid gives us the "reality pill", a psychedelic which causes hallucinations that physically manifest.
 The alien invaders planned to use it to cause chaos.
 Unfortunately for them, our heroes are hippies who know how to handle their drugs....

 - Flying Saucer: One repeatedly shows up around the same time as the world-shifting BLIPs in The Unicorn Girl.

 - Full-Frontal Assault: In The Unicorn Girl, this is given a truly unique justification.
 The characters visit a Victorian-like world where most people cannot even see nudity, a fact which some thieves are very happy to take advantage of.
 When our heroes get accused of the crime, they end up resorting to a naked escape themselves.

 - Giant Enemy Crab: Lobster, actually.
 The invading aliens in The Butterfly Kid resemble giant blue lobsters, complete with those scary claws (which they don't actually use, being Actual Pacifists).